Code-Institute-Submissions/djmolloy57-project2_eurolodge/README.md

       its url as a link in the head of site Pages.

 * Google Font
-    * to make Paragraph Heading on Home page look  clearer I used Abril font-family referencing https://fonts.google.com/ CDN<br>
+    * to make Paragraph Heading on Home page look clearer I used Roboto font-family referencing https://fonts.google.com/ CDN<br>
       in the style css.

 # Testing

 * Forms testing:<br>
+  Testing was done by me, error was found where booking was allowed to be submitted without name and date.
+This was fixed by adding required for all fields in the form.

 * Links (Internal & External): <br>
+  The only external links on the site is Social Media links and they were tested ok.

 The following bug was found early on:<br>

 fixed code with: